Sworn translator from English to French – 30+ years translating your legal & administrative documents

 A sworn translation is:

-• produced by a sworn translator appointed by a French court of appeal or the Cour de cassation
+• produced by a sworn translator appointed by a court of appeal or the Cour de cassation in France or by the Supreme Court of Justice in Luxembourg

-• stamped and signed by the sworn translator, who certifies it as being an accurate translation of the original
+• assigned a translation number and stamped and signed by the sworn translator, who certifies it as being an accurate translation of the original

 • Also known as an “official” or “certified” translation, depending on the country